-COVID-19 was first identified in Wuhan, in the Hubei Province in China, in December 2019.
-It was recognized as a worldwide pandemic by the WHO in March 2020.
-As of the date of this annual report, approximately 94 million people have been identified as having been infected with the SARS-CoV-2 virus, and more than 2.0 million have died because of COVID-19.
+COVID-19 was recognized as a worldwide pandemic by the WHO in March 2020.
+As of March 1, 2022, approximately 435 million people have been identified as having been infected with the SARS-CoV-2 virus, and more than 5.9 million have died because of COVID-19.
 COVID-19 is caused by the SARS-CoV-2 virus.
 In its severe form, COVID-19 is associated with a plethora of complications, including:

 - Acute pneumonia and ARDS;

-- · Cardiac injury, including myocarditis and pericarditis;
+- Cardiac injury, including myocarditis and pericarditis;

-- · Renal failure;
+- Renal failure;

-- · Hepatitis;
+- Hepatitis;

-- · Vasculitis and thromboembolic events, leading to cardiac and cerebral strokes and pulmonary thromboembolism;
+- Vasculitis and thromboembolic events, leading to cardiac and cerebral strokes and pulmonary thromboembolism;

-- · Coagulopathy;
+- Coagulopathy;

-- · Muscle injury; and
+- Muscle injury; and

-- · Long-term symptoms such as fatigue, depressive symptoms and respiratory difficulties.
+- Long-term symptoms such as fatigue, depressive symptoms and respiratory difficulties.